colsen1991/beeroclock-site/readme.md

 # The Beer O'Clock Clock

-A simple website which tells you where in the world it is beer o'clock (5PM) at the moment
+A simple website which tells you where in the world it is beer o'clock (5PM) at the moment.

 ---